THE GAME GETS HARDER

 Bitcoin's First Difficulty Adjustment: A Milestone in Decentralized Consensus

-Barely a month after Bitcoin started operating, a significant technical milestone took place—one that would define the very rhythm of the Bitcoin network and remain a core part of its design to this day.
+Not long after Bitcoin started operating, a significant technical milestone took place—one that would define the very rhythm of the Bitcoin network and remain a core part of its design to this day.
 That milestone was the very first mining difficulty adjustment, a mechanism envisioned by Bitcoin’s pseudonymous creator, Satoshi Nakamoto, in the original Bitcoin whitepaper.
+However, it would take almost an entire year of operation before it would take effect in the way we understand it today.

 Why This Matters